How to fix error code CAT in Destiny 2

 It's not a general networking error and it has a simple solution.

-Destiny 2 has a plethora of error codes, and their arcane naming system may leave fans wondering what ANTEATER has to do with the game.
-Destiny 2‘s error code CAT is no different.
+Destiny 2 has numerous error codes and Bungie’s arcane naming system may leave players wondering what ANTEATER has to do with the game.
+Destiny 2’s error code CAT is no different.

 If you’ve played Destiny 2 long enough, odds are you’ve stumbled upon your share of error code CAT messages.
-They happen frequently whenever new content drops, so if you’ve been around for a season (or even a hotfix), odds are you’ll have spotted this error when you booted up the game.
+They happen whenever new content drops, so if you’ve been around for a season (or even a hotfix), odds are you’ll have spotted this error when booting up.

-Luckily for players, though, error code CAT is one of the easiest to fix.
-It can appear due to issues on Bungie’s side or on the player’s side.
+Luckily, error code CAT is one of the easiest to fix.
+It can appear due to issues on Bungie’s side or your side.
 And if it’s the latter, it has a simple solution.

 What is error code CAT in Destiny 2?

 Error code CAT is a common sight in expansion or season launches.
-Players could either rush into the new expansion without downloading the update or outright not receive the update on their platform of choice, which precludes them from accessing the game.
-If you keep getting an error code CAT when logging in, restart your game and log out of your storefront of choice to see if there’s a new update available.
+Players could rush into the new expansion without downloading the update or outright not receive the update on their platform of choice, preventing them from accessing the game.
+If you keep getting an error code CAT when logging in, restart and log out of your storefront of choice to see if there’s a new update available.

 Additionally, error code CAT can also appear while Destiny 2 undergoes maintenance, especially as part of the process of deploying a hotfix or an update.
-Minor hotfixes generally have a smaller maintenance window and are faster to download, so, depending on your platform settings, you may even download them before you notice.
+While you may think your game is up-to-date, maintenance windows before the release of a patch will also trigger this error code since your version is technically obsolete.

 A message showing the error code cat with the following text: "Destiny servers are not available.
 Please check that you have applied all Destiny 2 updates.
 For more information, visit help.bungie.net and search: cat"